2002 Hebron ambush: The ambush

 Around 7:15 pm the Palestinian fighters ceased fire, creating the impression that they had run away.
 At this time the commander of the IDF Hebron Brigade, Colonel Dror Weinberg arrived at the scene.
 He quickly organized a force of three jeeps and entered the alley.
-When Weinberg reached Sweidan's jeep he was hit by a bullet and severely wounded.
+When Weinberg reached Sweidan's jeep he was hit by a bullet to the chest and was severely wounded.
 After being evacuated he died from his wounds, becoming the highest ranking Israeli casualty of the Second Intifada.

 Before being hit Col. Weinberg had contacted the settler's security service, the Kiryat Arba Emergency Response Team.
 Around 7:40 pm the head of the response team, Yitzhak Buanish, entered the alley together with a force consisting of his own men and Border Police soldiers.
 As in the previous rescue attempts, they were ambushed.
 Buanish and two of his colleagues were killed and another five wounded.
 Two Border Police officers were also killed in the incident.
 The first Palestinian fighter was probably killed in this incident as well.

 At 7:50 pm the IDF entered the alley with armored personal carriers and started engaging the Palestinians.
 Firing continued until 8:15 pm when the Palestinians stopped firing back and the dead and wounded soldiers could be evacuated.
 But fighting flared up again.

 Control over the situation was gradually restored with the arrival of reinforcements and commanding officers.
 Lieutenant Colonel Eran, head of the Nahal Brigade in Hebron, and soldiers from the Duvdevan elite unit, rushed to Hebron from Ramallah, outflanked the two remaining gunmen and killed them.
 That was close to 11:30 pm, more than four hours after the attack started.

 The Islamic Jihad fighters

 The attack was carried out by three members of the Jerusalem Brigades, the military wing of the Islamic Jihad Movement in Palestine.
-According to a statement by the Jerusalem Brigades the attack was intended as a revenge for Israel's killing of the regional Islamic Jihad leader Iyad Sawalha in Jenin earlier in the week as well as "other crimes against our people".
+According to a statement by the Jerusalem Brigades the attack was carried out as revenge for the death of the regional Islamic Jihad leader Iyad Sawalha in Jenin earlier in the week as well as "other crimes against our people".
 According to Israel, Sawalha was responsible for two suicide bombings that killed 31 Israelis.

-The three fighters were all in their early 20s and enrolled as engineering students at the Hebron Polytechnic.
-According to Palestinian sources they had prepared the ambush for more than two months, scouting the area of the attack thoroughly and especially studying Israeli security arrangements along the road between the Cave of the Patriarchs and Kiryat Arba.
-The operation was planned as a suicide attack and the participants had written their customary wills.
+The three fighters were all in their early 20s and enrolled as engineering students at the Palestine Polytechnic University.
+According to Palestinian sources they had prepared the ambush for more than two months, scouting the area of the attack thoroughly and studying Israeli security arrangements along the road between the Cave of the Patriarchs and Kiryat Arba.
+The operation was planned as a suicide attack and the participants had written wills.